salarst/scripts/codisDeploy/readme.md

 	main.conf: is dependence by main.py.  main.py read all confing and deploy codis to nodes. read this file for detail.

 adminStript:

 	for admin codis service. use these scripts to start/stop services.

+resources:

+	please download binary zookeeper packages and binary codis packages on it. and modify the packageName in main.conf